VHile/BT_Vibration_sensor/README.md

 ## Python program

 Functional requirements:
-* processing of data collected from the sensors so as to obtain the value of displacement and speed of the device
+* processing of data collected from the sensors to measure vibration frequency
 * saving a series of measurement data in excel
 * visualization of information in the application
 * establishing a Bluetooth connection between PC and device